hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

         .edge(between(combiner, sink));
 ```

-Let's take a closer look at some of theconnections between the vertices.
+Let's take a closer look at some of the connections between the vertices.
 First, source and generator:

 ```java